[x]

-The main use of a colon is when one wants to link a lead-in(a sentence that can stand alone, but will be used to bring in two or more primary subjects) with the items(subjects) that will be introduced by the lead-in.
+The main use of a colon is when you want to link a lead-in(a sentence that can stand alone but will be used to bring in two or more primary subjects) with the items(subjects) that will be introduced by the lead-in.

 Confused?
 Well, look at the sentence below: